Digital Traffic Network(DTN)

 6. Collect digital statistics and report activity.

 B. Station Operations.
-Digital station operators perform functions consistent with Area, Region and Section responsibilities as prescribed for the NTS in accordance with the PSCM.
-Digital station operations at the NTS section and local level are the responsibility of the Section Traffic Manager (STM).
-To the extent feasible, ADMs should coordinate digital operations with the STMs.
+Digital station operators perform functions consistent with Area, Region and Section responsibilities as prescribed for the RRI/DTN in accordance with EACH AREA'S Guidelines.
+Digital station operations at the RRI section and local level are the responsibility of the RRI net Traffic Manager.
+To the extent feasible, ADMs should coordinate digital operations with the net managers.

 1. Area/Region HUB MBOs- One or more stations are designated by the ADM as a Hub or as Hub backups and perform forwarding tasks according to the digital routing plan.
 These stations:

 a) Operate fully automatically under computer control;

 b) Scan multiple bands according to prescribed plan;